Muninder Adavelli

 (Statista)

 Stream-ripping is the process of creating a downloadable file from online content.
-In the 2019 survey of Statista, 34% of the Gen Z population admitted to stream-ripping.
-The Gen Z generation is those who were born between 1997-2013.
+34% of the Gen Z population admitted to stream-ripping.

 (US Chamber of Commerce)